Grant Overview

 Results of the project will be submitted to peer-reviewed journals and presented at various conferences.
 This project is funded by the Advanced Technological Education program that focuses on the education of technicians for the advanced-technology fields that drive the Nation's economy.

-1. A DCO Professional Learning (PL) Fellowship for educators: Fellows will
+1. A DCO Professional Learning (PL) Fellowship for educators: Fellows will:

-2. An awareness and recruitment campaign through ACTE’s national conferences: DCO PD partner ACTE will host DCO workshops, presentations, and coordinate industry site visits during its national conferences.
+2. An awareness and recruitment campaign through ACTE’s national conferences: DCO PD partner ACTE will host workshops, presentations, and coordinate industry site visits during its national conferences.
 ACTE will conduct three types of conference events:

-1. awareness presentations for CTE administrators covering the data center market, growing need for technicians, desired skills, and other relevant information
+1. Awareness presentations for CTE administrators covering the data center market, growing need for technicians, desired skills, and other relevant information.

 3. DCO skills workshops that provide hands-on introductions to relevant skills for data centers (e.g., fiber splicing).